Zilus/photograpress/README.md

 To upgrade run:
 ====================
 `$ git pull origin master`

-If it gets you overriting by merge errors, and you want to fetch anyway:

-`git fetch --all`

-`git reset --hard origin/master`

 DO NOT import photograpress.sql file to database (just for new installations)